Sebastián Abreu

 Washington Sebastián Abreu Gallo (/es/; born 17 October 1976), nicknamed El Loco (The Madman), is a Uruguayan football manager and former footballer who played as a striker.
 He is the head coach of Mexican club Tijuana.

-Throughout a career spanning 26 years, Abreu achieved distinction by setting the record of representing 32 different clubs in 11 countries.
+Over the course of a 26-year professional career, Abreu represented a record 32 clubs across 11 countries, playing 700 league matches and scoring 338 goals.
+He won honours with San Lorenzo and River Plate in Argentina, Nacional in Uruguay, Botafogo in Brazil, and Santa Tecla in El Salvador.
+He was also the top scorer in four seasons separate seasons in the Mexican league.

-On the international stage, Abreu made 70 appearances for the national team.
+On the international stage, Abreu made 70 appearances for the Uruguay national team, scoring 26 times.
 He represented Uruguay at the FIFA World Cup in 2002 and 2010, and at the Copa América in 1997, 2007 and 2011, becoming a champion in the latter.

 Club career

 Early career

-Born in Minas, Lavalleja Department, Abreu played in numerous clubs throughout the Americas (Uruguay, Argentina, Mexico and Brazil).
+Born in Minas, Lavalleja Department, Abreu played in numerous clubs throughout America (Uruguay, Argentina, Mexico and Brazil).
 He also had an unsuccessful stint with Spain's Deportivo de La Coruña, which loaned him several times for the duration of his contract.

 In his sole season in La Liga, which started in January 1998, having been signed from San Lorenzo, Abreu scored for the Galicians in a 3–1 home defeat of Barcelona on 25 January.

 River Plate and Beitar Jerusalem

-After having joined Mexico's UANL in 2007, Abreu was able to rescind his contract with them in order to join River Plate – the Mexican Football Federation stalled on recognising the transfer because of an imposed moratorium between the clubs.
+After having joined Mexico's Tigres UANL in 2007, Abreu was able to rescind his contract with them in order to join River Plate – the Mexican Football Federation stalled on recognising the transfer because of an imposed moratorium between the clubs.
 He became the only foreigner to score in the Clásico Regiomontano (Tigres vs. Monterrey, which he represented the previous year) against each team.

 In the middle of 2008, after exhausting negotiations, Abreu signed a deal with Israeli League champions Beitar Jerusalem.
 He appeared in the qualifying rounds of the UEFA Champions League, but his team was quickly eliminated.
 Additionally, he could not play in the domestic front due to lack of payment.

 Abreu re-signed with River Plate in September 2008 after terminating his link with Beitar, with a deal lasting until June 2009.
 Due to being a late addition, he was not able to play for the side in the Primera División, only featuring in the Copa Sudamericana.
 The next year, he was eligible for both the domestic and Copa Libertadores fronts.